jayden11/QuantEcon.site/econometric_society_workshop.rst

 =================

 To install Python we recommend installing the `Anaconda <https://www.continuum.io/downloads>`__ Python distribution.
-Anaconda will be discussed during the workshop, and in essence, is an easy way to install a full scientific software stack along with a great way to manage various Python packages.
+Anaconda will be discussed during the workshop and, in essence, is an easy way to install a full scientific software stack along with a great way to manage various Python packages.

 To install Anaconda please visit: https://www.continuum.io/downloads and follow the on-screen instructions.

-    We recommend installing Python 3.5
+**We recommend installing Python 3.5**

 1. Click on https://www.continuum.io/downloads
 2. Choose the **Python 3.5** download that matches the operating system on your computer (Windows / OS X / Linux).
-3. Once downloaded follow the instructions that are provided immediately below the download link on the anaconda download page.
+3. Follow the instructions that are provided immediately below the download link on the anaconda download page.

 Installing Julia
 ================